Using a revolving credit facility for working capital: the complete guide

 Working Capital = Current Assets − Current Liabilities

 A business with positive working capital has more short-term resources than short-term obligations.
-A business can be profitable on paper and still run out of cash when customers take 60-90 days to pay, suppliers demand payment in 30 days, inventory has to be purchased before revenue is earned, or seasonal demand creates periods where costs spike ahead of revenue.
+A business can be profitable on paper and still run out of cash when customers take 60 to 90 days to pay, suppliers demand payment in 30 days, inventory has to be purchased before revenue is earned, or seasonal demand creates periods where costs spike ahead of revenue.
+We’ve also covered the wider context in working capital loans UK: transparent, flexible funding.

 Why working capital problems are not cash flow problems